Nick-Vasquez-CSU/Wordle-RESTful-Service/README.md

     - top10scores

-    This endpoint will list the top 10 players and will give a leader board
+      This endpoint will list the top 10 players and will give a leader board.
+This endpoint requires no authentication and will be accesible to everyone

        Sample Output:
     ```